 It’s easy.
 Put the tape around the widest part of your abdomen (love handles) at navel level, and take two measurements:

-- One measurement is your abdomen when you’re sucking your gut in as much as you can.
+- One measurement is your abdomen when sucking your gut in as much as possible.

 - The other measurement is your abdomen when your muscles are fully relaxed.